toransahu/notes/docs/Computer-Science/algo.md

 As we've seen in previous simple/greedy algorithms that presence of negative weights may trip the approach and lead to incorrect answers.
 We need to be more careful and try all the possible paths to a vertex $v$ from source $s$.
 And pick the shortest path (minimum distance) amongst them.

 This is again the same minimization/optimization problem, but approach is not Greedy this time.
-Bellman-Ford prefers to explore all the possibilies using Dynamic Programing approach - where the target would be to optimize the global solution rather just focusing on the locan optimal solution.
+Bellman-Ford prefers to explore all the possibilies using Dynamic Programing approach - where the target would be to optimize the global solution rather just focusing on the local optimal solution.

 Bellman-Ford says: